VanOvermeire/sam-template-creator/README.md

 - python 3
 - a project directory to scan

-*For the moment only python 3 projects are supported.
+*Currently only Python projects are supported.
 Node, Go and Java are planned.*

 ## Usage